 Figure 9.5-2 shows that, in 2021, the cost of the RNFB decreased in Cambridge Bay, Kugluktuk, and Taloyoak, while it remained unchanged in Gjoa Haven; the RNFB is not available for Kugaaruk.
-Prior historical data show no definite trends (GoC 2022).
-This general decrease in the cost of the RNFB is in contrast to the average inflation in Canada, which was 2.0% in March 2021, and 5.1% in March 2022 (Statistics Canada 2023e).
-The RNFB information was not available for 2022 at the time of writing this report.
+Prior historical data show no definite trends (GC 2022).
+This general decrease in the cost of the RNFB is in contrast to the average inflation in Canada, which was 2.0% in March 2021, 5.0% in March 2022, and 4.4% in March 2023 (Statistics Canada 2023g).
+The RNFB information was not available for 2022 and 2023 at the time of writing this report; this measure has been potentially discontinued.

-However, while price level might not be rising in the Kitikmeot as quickly as they increase in the rest of Canada, the prices for most items are generally much higher in the territory.
+However, while price levels might not be rising in the Kitikmeot as quickly as they increase in the rest of Canada, the prices for most items are generally much higher in the territory.
 In 2018, the latest year for which this comparison was available, apples and white bread cost on average \$9.73 and \$7.42 in the Kitikmeot (being much higher in some communities), while average costs in Canada were \$5.00 and \$4.62, respectively.
 Compared to the national average, food costs in the Kitikmeot are one to six times the Canadian average, depending on the product (GN 2018d).